 A slider is a healthy shell because it is low in calories and contains essential nutrients like protein, iron, and zinc.
 Sliders are also a good source of dietary fiber, which can help to regulate digestion and promote weight loss.

-a healthy red eared slider shell looks like:
+a healthy red eared slider shell looks like this:

 A healthy red eared slider shell is usually white or light yellow in color and is smooth and shiny.
 The shell should be free of cracks, chips, and other blemishes.